ngospina/Solo-Tools/DskExtract/README.md

 # DskExtract
-Extract segments and files from SOLO disk images
+Extract segments and files from Solo disk images